peilin-chen/peilin-chen.github.io/_pages/about.md

 ## News

-**[2024.02]** I will be a Ph.D. student in the Electrical and Computer Engineering Department of the Univerisity of Virginia in 2024 fall!
+**[2024.02]** I will be a Ph.D. student in the Electrical and Computer Engineering Department of the University of Virginia in 2024 fall!